nazaryanvard8/nazaryanvard8/README.md

 # 👋 Hey there, I'm Vard

-I'm a **Senior Full Stack Engineer** who loves crafting performant, scalable web apps and APIs.
+I'm a **Senior Full Stack Developer** who loves crafting performant, scalable web apps and APIs.
 Focused on building things that are elegant inside and out — from clean architecture to intuitive UIs.

 ---